 Depending on the case and the scope of the investigation, certain metadata fields may be probative or irrelevant.
-Which will be something to monitor upon sampling the data and performing early case assessment.
+This is something to monitor upon sampling the data and performing early case assessment.
 When assembling protocols and determining relevant fields, make sure to be aware of application and system metadata fields.

-File system metadata are required to use the file on a computer.
-File size, create date, modified date are examples of fields that could be required by operation on a computer.
-While sometimes these fields could be null or confusing, they are still guaranteed to exist.
+File system metadata is required to use the file on a computer.
+File size, create date, and modified date are examples of fields that could be required by operation on a computer.
+While these fields may be null or confusing, they are still guaranteed to exist.

-Production of native or image files will be an important cost, budget and risk consideration in your production.
-These two types of produced documents will result in produced folders within a load file that are typically named the following (although they could be named anything you chose as defined by your esi agreement)
+Production of native or image files will be an important cost, budget, and risk consideration.
+These two types of produced documents will result in folders within a load file that are typically named the following:

 NATIVE - referring to native documents